 What is a cochlear implant?

-Cochlear implantation can greatly improve quality of life; however the signal received via the implant is not normal hearing and therefore patients require time and training to become accustomed to it.
-Rehabilitation is required after implantation to promote optimal benefit from the device, especially in the case of young children who may never have heard before.
+Cochlear implantation can greatly improve quality of life by providing better access to sound, however, it is important to note that the signal received from the implant is not the same as normal hearing.
+People who receive cochlear implants require time and training to become accustomed to the sound.
+Ongoing rehabilitation is required after implantation to get the most benefit from the device, especially in the case of young children who may never have heard before.

-The type of processor the patient uses depends on the cochlear implant system they have and their own preference.
+There are several manufacturers of cochlear implants and the type of speech processor the patient uses depends on the cochlear implant system they have and their own preference.

 The internal part of the cochlear implant is inserted during an operation and is made up of two components, the receiver-stimulator and an electrode array.